DY10 - Horsefair, Broadwaters and Greenhill

 Community engagement

-Big Local DY10 worked with local people and traders to improve important areas.
+Big Local DY10 worked with local people and traders to improve areas within the community.
 In doing so, they developed resident capacity, established strong local groups, and fostered leadership in the community.

-Their first focus was the shopping centre and surrounding streets of the historic Horsefair area, which were in need of improvement.
-Early on, the partnership brought together local people and traders to form a new group, ‘Horsefair and Proud.’
-This group made tangible improvements to the area through litter picks, clearing fly tipping, planting bulbs, painting shops and installing a wall mural.
-It also developed its own constitution and fostered community engagement through Facebook, gathering over 2,000 members.
+Early on, the partnership focused on the shopping centre and surrounding streets of the historic Horsefair area, which residents felt were in need of improvement.
+They brought together local people and traders from the area to form a new group, ‘Horsefair and Proud.’
+Partnership members and their worker helped to facilitate the group’s activity, identifying local stakeholders, providing support and small amounts of funding.
+The group made tangible improvements to the area through litter picks, clearing fly tipping, planting bulbs, painting shops and installing a wall mural.

 Investing in young people